Sand & Grass Volleyball League Rules

 • First 2 games up to 25, capped at 27

-• 3 RD game up to 15, capped at 17 (if necessary) UNLESS the match reaches the 50-minute limit.
+• The third game up to 15, capped at 17 (if necessary) UNLESS the match reaches the 55-minute limit.

-• The official will be aware of the time and may have to end the game due to the time limit.
-If time is running out, the official will cap the game (under 15 pts) and allow teams to finish to the new capped number.
+• If time is running out, the official will cap the third set at a new score (under 15 points) and allow the teams to play to the new capped score.

 • Coin toss will determine the 1st and if necessary, the 3rd game(s).